 Can you treat viruses?

-Some viral diseases are treatable with medications taken orally.
-AIDS, caused by the HIV virus used to be almost universally fatal.
+Some viral diseases are treatable with just oral medications.
+For example; AIDS, caused by the HIV virus used to be almost universally fatal.
 Since the introduction of antiretroviral drugs, HIV infection has become very treatable, such that people with HIV infection should not develop AIDS and should have a normal lifespan.
 Antiviral medications and vaccines can control infections caused by Herpes viruses, such as chickenpox and cold sores, although they can not be completely cured.

 How do viruses affect the eyes?

-Many viruses cause eye diseases.
-The effects of which are usually a mild short lived viral conjunctivitis.
+Many viruses can cause eye disease.
+The effects of which are usually a mild short-lived viral conjunctivitis.
 Some viruses have the potential to cause severe and blinding damage to the retina, optic nerve and/or cornea.
 But these more severe cases are rare.

 The most common eye issue associated with a virus is Viral Conjunctivitis.
 There are a few viruses that can cause this (Adenoviruses, Rubella, Rubeola, Herpesviruses and Picornaviruses)

 The most notorious of all these viruses is the Adenovirus.